auth0/express-openid-connect/README.md

 This module exposes two middlewares:

 -  `.routes()`: install two routes one called `/login` and the other one `/callback`.
--  `.protect()`: is a middleware that redirects to `/login` if req.session.user is empty.
+-  `.protect()`: is a middleware that redirects to `/login` if req.user is not set.
 This middleware preserves the url that the user tried to access in the session, so the callback can redirect back to it after a succesful login.

 ## Install